 Grafting Takes Time

 You might see some healing in a few weeks as the callus grows over the graft.
 As long as the graft is successful, you should see new fruit in just a few years.

 Coastal Has Your Yard and Garden Supplies

-You’ll find everything you need for your yard, garden, flower beds, and trees at your Northwest owned and operated Coastal.
+You’ll find everything you need for your yard, garden, flower beds, and trees at your West Coast-owned and operated Coastal.
 That includes grafting tools, tape, wax, and compounds.
-Have questions about grafting trees and plants?
-Ask one of our knowledgeable country folk the next time you’re by and they’ll be happy to share their expertise.